petermarkley/tollerus/docs/user/initial-setup/auto-inflection.md

 ---
 # Auto-Inflection

-If your conlang is inflected, you very likely have some type of particles or combining forms, like prefixes or suffixes, that are used to (at least _sometimes_) produce inflected word forms by a predictable pattern.
+If your conlang is inflected, you very likely have some type of particles or combining forms (like prefixes or suffixes) that are used (at least _sometimes_) to produce inflected word forms by a predictable pattern.
 Tollerus has a feature that can help you automate this process, called **auto-inflection.**

-This feature is completely optional, so if you don't think you will benefit then you can certainly skip it.
+This feature is completely optional, so if you don't think you will benefit then you can certainly skip to [writing word entries](/docs/user/initial-setup/word-entries.md).
 You can also come back and set it up any time later.
 There is _no accumulating consequence_ to going without it.

 ## Set a base row